 • Reliable customer support — Top-tier VPNs offer excellent customer support through multiple channels.
 24/7 live chat is the best option to look for, so you know you can get help when you need it.

-• Trustworthy money-back guarantee — Only subscribe to a VPN that has a tested money-back guarantee.
+• Trustworthy money-back guarantee — Only purchase a VPN that has a tested money-back guarantee.
 That way, you know you can get a refund if the service doesn’t work out for you.

 Quick Guide: How to Set Up a VPN on Microsoft Edge in 3 Easy Steps